My Family Member Developed a Bedsore:

 Should I Call a Bed Sore Lawyer?

-If nursing duties such as turning a patient, proper bathing and hygiene are not followed, a bedsore can result.
-Bed sores cause unnecessary pain and suffering.
-There is no excuse for allowing a bed sore to develop inside a facility.
-These pressure wound injuries develop from patient neglect.
+When a patient is neglected, deep bed sores can develop on their skin.
+Bed sores are preventable wounds that cause unnecessary pain and suffering.
+There is no excuse for allowing a bedsore to develop inside a facility.
+These pressure wound injuries generally develop from patient neglect.

-If your loved one developed a bed sore inside a nursing home, assisted living facility or hospital, call our bed sore lawyers now, toll-free, at 1-888-375-9998.
+If your loved one developed bedsores inside a nursing home, an assisted living facility, or hospital, call our bed sore lawyers now, toll-free, at 1-888-375-9998.

 Attorneys Narrowly Focused on Litigating Bed Sore Injury Claims

 Bedsores, also called pressure sores or decubitus ulcers, frequently occur in nursing homes and hospitals as a result of nursing negligence.
-Bed sore lawsuits are the most common injury claim we handle at Senior Justice Law Firm, and our lawyers have represented over 1,000 bed sore victims over the years.
-Bedsores are not an acceptable part of a hospitalization or nursing home residency.
+Bed sores are not an acceptable part of a hospitalization or nursing home residency.
 Untreated bed sores can result in sepsis, osteomyelitis and a whole host of other health issues, including wrongful death.

-When you learn your family member has developed a bed sore in a facility, take action right away.
-If you notice any pressure sores on your family member, you should notify the doctor and the head nurse immediately.
-Document the nursing home bed sore with pictures.
-Create a list of the nurses and doctors you have spoken with about the wound.
-If your loved one develops a bed sore inside a hospital, assisted living or nursing home, you should seek legal advice from one of our bed sore attorneys.
+When you learn your family member has developed a bedsore in a facility, take action right away.
+Any pressure sores that you have noticed on your family member should be shown to the doctor and head nurse as soon as possible.
+Document the bed sore with pictures and create a list of the nurses and doctors you have spoken to about the wound.
+If your loved one develops bedsores inside a hospital, assisted living, or nursing home, you should seek legal advice from one of our bed sore attorneys.

-Medical facilities should be held responsible for these horrendous and preventable wounds.
+Medical facilities should be — and can be — held responsible for these preventable and horrendous wounds.
 The law provides for an avenue of recovery through the civil justice system.
-This is called a bed sore neglect lawsuit, and this claim can be filed against the negligent nursing home or hospital where the bed sore developed.
+This is called a bed sore neglect lawsuit, and this claim can be filed against the negligent nursing home or hospital where the bedsore developed.

 How Do Bed Sores Form in Nursing Homes?

-Lack of movement and improper hygiene are major factors in developing bed sores.
-Pressure sores result from restricted blood flow in a particular area, usually heels, buttocks, back and head.
+Lack of movement and improper hygiene are major factors in developing bedsores.
+Pressure sores result from restricted blood flow in a particular area — usually the heels, buttocks, back and head.
 However, compromised blood flow does not excuse bed sores.

 Regular movement of patients at scheduled times (at least every two hours) and properly checking to make sure that clothing and bedding are dry are the responsibility of the nursing home or hospital.
 If the facility is doing an adequate job of hiring and training personnel, these routine patient care techniques should be in place.
 The standard of care requires that at-risk patients be turned every two hours by staff.
-The use of cushions, special pillows, air mattresses and other items can be used to reduce pressure on the skin and should be used for regularly for non-mobile patients.
+The use of cushions, special pillows, air mattresses and other items to reduce skin pressure should be done regularly for non-mobile patients.

 Bedsores, Pressure Sores and Decubitus Ulcers